floragunncom/search-guard-docs/_docs/compliance_read_history.md

 ### Use a high-volume storage type

 The read history can emit a lot of events in a short time.
-Consider using a storage type or cache that can handle a high volume of events, like Kafka, Redis or AWS Kineses.
+Consider using a storage type or cache that can handle a high volume of events, like Kafka, Redis or AWS Kinesis.